Uniform Inference in High-Dimensional Threshold Regression Models: Time Series Threshold Model

-We continue studying the Lasso estimator from equation (\ref{joint-max}).
-We follow the assumptions of \cite{ADAMEK20231114}, but list them here for completeness and briefly discuss them.
+We continue studying the Lasso estimator from equation (\ref{joint-max}) without adding weights, as the data will be standardized.
+Some assumptions are from \cite{ADAMEK20231114}, but we list them here for completeness and briefly discuss them.
 In the notation, $C$ represents an arbitrary positive finite constant, and its value may vary from line to line.